DanielDango/LiSSA-RATLR/docs/architecture.md

 - [`Context`](../src/main/java/edu/kit/kastel/sdq/lissa/ratlr/context/Context.java): Interface for context objects that can be registered and retrieved by ID.
 - [`ContextStore`](../src/main/java/edu/kit/kastel/sdq/lissa/ratlr/context/ContextStore.java): Central registry for context objects, passed to all major pipeline components (artifact providers, preprocessors, embedding creators, classifiers, aggregators, and postprocessors).
 This enables components to share state or configuration as needed.

+**Context handling is now managed in the superclasses of all pipeline components.** The `ContextStore` is a protected field in each superclass (e.g., `ArtifactProvider`, `Preprocessor`, `EmbeddingCreator`, `Classifier`, `ResultAggregator`, `TraceLinkIdPostprocessor`), and is automatically passed to all subclasses via their constructors.
+Subclasses should not duplicate context parameter documentation or handle context manually; instead, they inherit context access and documentation from their superclass.

 The `ContextStore` is instantiated at the start of the pipeline and passed to all component factory methods.
 Components can register and retrieve context objects by unique ID, enabling advanced scenarios such as cross-component coordination, caching, or sharing of intermediate results.